Home Page - All One World Egypt Tours

 Optional shopping opportunity: Luxor is a relaxing town with many delightful shops and a street bazaar that is perfect for buying all those inexpensive souvenirs.
 You can enjoy the bazaar or head back to the hotel, whichever you would like.

-Hotel: Sofitel Karnak, Sofitel Karnak Hotel, 5* Meals: BB, D.
+Hotel: Sonesta St George, Sofitel Karnak or similar, 5* Meals: BB, D.

 Edfu Temple